grokify/ringcentral-docs-quickstart/docs/call_queue.md

 # Call Queue

-Call queues are ways to have multiple people response to incoming calls.
-Some characteristics of call queues include:
+Call queues are a poplar way to have multiple people response to incoming calls.

 ## Create a Call Queue